-2. Type(s) of methods to be used to reach direct and indirect contacts
+14. Type(s) of methods will be used to reach direct and indirect contacts

 Extension

-Direct Methods Indirect Methods
+Direct Method Indirect Methods

-Other 1 (Tours) Education Class Workshop Other 2 (Conferences) Demonstrations One-on-One Intervention Web sitesOther 1 (Publications)Newsletters
+Education Class Workshop One-on-One Intervention Demonstrations Other 1 (Tours) Other 2 (Conferences) Newsletters Web sites Other 1 (Publications)

 The target audience will be: agricultural producers, manufacturers of agricultural machinery and food processing and storage equipment, state agencies, watershed stakeholders, and the general public.